 With a high demand in B.C. for skilled tradespeople, you can build a rewarding career in the trades, including those that have not traditionally hired women.
 Some programs are designed to get you started in trades.

 - Women in Trades – Get support from the Industry Training Authority training initiative, which helps women get training; find funding and paid apprenticeship opportunities; and match their interests with B.C.’s labour market.
+Watch the ITA Women in Trades video.

 - Women in Trades Training Service Providers – Find out about programs specifically designed for women interested in a career in the trades.
 Several institutions offer trades exploration programs that give you hands-on experience in a variety of different trades using a range of tools and equipment.